Azure-Samples/frontdoor-app-gateway-path-limit-bypass/README.md

 ```
 ## Shutting down and up resources
-If you are not using the environment but need to keep resources, your have a option to shutting down some of resouces, to keep the cost at minimum.
+If you are not using the environment but need to keep resources, you have a option to shutting down some of resouces, to keep the cost at minimum as possible.

 ```bash
 # Stop AKS01